aptech/docs/docs/CR-run.rst

    run dog;

-GAUSS will first look for the compiled code file *dog.gcg*, and run that if it finds it.
-If GAUSS cannot find *dog.gcg*, it will then look for the source code file *dog* with no extension.
+GAUSS will first look for the compiled code file :file:`dog.gcg`, and run that if it finds it.
+If GAUSS cannot find :file:`dog.gcg`, it will then look for the source code file *dog* with no extension.

 If a path is specified for the file, then no additional searching will